Gender & Disaster Australia

-The Gender & Disaster (GAD) Pod is an initiative of two Victorian Women’s Health organisations, Women’s Health Goulburn North East (WHGNE) and Women’s Health In the North (WHIN), working in partnership with the Monash University Disaster Resilience Initiative (MUDRI).
+Gender & Disaster Australia (GDA), began as the Gender & Disaster (GAD) Pod.
+The initiative of two Victorian Women’s Health organisations, Women’s Health Goulburn North East (WHGNE) and Women’s Health In the North (WHIN), it has worked in partnership with the Monash University Disaster Resilience Initiative (MUDRI) for more than a decade.
 The GAD Pod was formally established in 2015 to promote an understanding of the role played by gender in survivor responses to natural disaster, and to embed these insights into emergency management practice.
-The GAD Pod will build on the many initiatives emerging from foundational research conducted by WHGNE researchers Debra Parkinson and Claire Zara following the 2009 Black Saturday fires in Victoria.
+Its purpose is to build on the many initiatives emerging from foundational research conducted by WHGNE researchers Debra Parkinson and Claire Zara following the 2009 Black Saturday fires in Victoria.
 These initiatives include:

-- The development of a range of practice based resources, including two training packages, checklists for disaster prevention agencies, issues ‘snapshots’ and postcards, and a best practice case study;
+- Developing and offering a range of practice based resources, including in-person and online training packages, checklists for disaster prevention agencies, issues ‘snapshots’ and postcards, and a best practice case study;

 - Hosting the first conference on natural disasters and family violence – Identifying the Hidden Disaster – in 2012, followed by a subsequent conference on men and natural disaster – ‘Just Ask’: Experiences of men after disaster – in 2013;

-- Involvement in the establishment of the Gender & Disaster Taskforce — an Australian first—in 2014.
+- Partnering with EMV in the establishment of the Gender & Disaster Taskforce — an Australian first—in 2014.
 The purpose of the Taskforce is to provide ‘statewide strategic direction and leadership to reduce the compounding effects of gender on disaster impacts’.

 Pod partners have received the following awards in recognition of their groundbreaking work in the field of gender and disaster.